DEVOTIONALS

 “Heavenly Father, forgive me if I am still a slave to impurity.

-Strengthen me so that I become a slave to righteousness that leads
+Strengthen me so I will become a slave to righteousness that

-to holiness.
+leads to holiness.
 If I am arrogant, teach me humility.
-If I am selfish,
+If I am

-show me how to redirect my desires for pleasing self to a new
+selfish, show me how to redirect my desires for pleasing self,

 Unknown's avatar